Mr. Harrigan's Phone

 Mr. Harrigan's Phone is a 2022 American supernatural coming-of-age horror film written and directed by John Lee Hancock.
 It is based on the novella of the same name by Stephen King from the collection If It Bleeds.
-The film stars Donald Sutherland, Jaeden Martell, Joe Tippett, and Kirby Howell-Baptiste.
-It follows Craig who has a strong friendship with retired businessman John Harrigan; both get their first iPhones after the former wins a lottery.
+The film stars Donald Sutherland, Jaeden Martell, Joe Tippett and Kirby Howell-Baptiste.
+It follows Craig, who has a strong friendship with retired businessman John Harrigan; both get their first iPhones after the former wins a lottery.
 Despite the latter's death, a supernatural connection persists between them through their phones, one of which is buried alongside Harrigan.

-Mr. Harrigan's Phone was released on October 5, 2022, by Netflix.
+Mr Harrigan's Phone was released on October 5, 2022, by Netflix.
 The film received mixed reviews from critics.

 Plot

-In 2003, young Craig Poole becomes acquainted with retired businessman John Harrigan following the death of his mother, Joanna, with instructions to simply read to him three times a week.
-Five years later, a teenage Craig and elderly Harrigan have become friends.
-During this time, Craig starts high school and becomes close to Ms. Hart, a teacher who comes to his aid when Kenny Yankovich, a school bully, attempts to intimidate him.
+In 2003, young Craig Poole becomes acquainted with retired businessman John Harrigan following the death of his mother, Joanna, with instructions simply to read to him three times a week.
+Five years later a teenage Craig and elderly Harrigan have become friends.
+During this time Craig starts high school and becomes close to Ms Hart, a teacher who comes to his aid when Kenny Yankovich, a school bully, attempts to intimidate him.
 After winning $3,000 from a lottery ticket that Harrigan gave him and receiving his first iPhone for Christmas, Craig buys one for Harrigan too.
 Despite initial resistance to new technology, he enjoys the phone.

 The elderly Harrigan dies, leaving Craig heartbroken at the loss of his friend.
-At the funeral, Craig sneaks Harrigan's phone into the coffin, later being informed by Harrigan's associate that he was left a bequest in Harrigan's will.
+At the funeral Craig sneaks Harrigan's phone into the coffin, later being informed by Harrigan's associate that he was left a bequest in Harrigan's will.
 Craig will receive $800,000 in a trust fund, to support his future studies and pursuit of a writing career, which he had told Harrigan about.
 Craig calls Harrigan's phone as a gesture of thanks.
-The next morning, he discovers that Harrigan sent him an odd text message, though his father chalks it up to being a bug within the iPhone itself.
+The next morning he discovers that Harrigan sent him an odd text message, though his father chalks it up to being a bug within the iPhone itself.

 Life goes on for Craig, who goes to a dance with his crush, only to be attacked by Kenny, who accuses him of ratting out his drug-dealing activities on school grounds, getting him expelled.
-Later that night, Craig calls Harrigan's phone in a fit of frustration and sadness; he tells him what Kenny did and he is "afraid that this won't end, and I wish that you were here just to give me some advice."
-Kenny is found dead the next day, having apparently fallen from his bedroom window while attempting to sneak out.
-Scared by what happened, Craig goes to an Apple store, upgrades his phone to a newer model, and puts away his old one.
+Later that night Craig calls Harrigan's phone in a fit of frustration and sadness; he tells him what Kenny did and he is "afraid that this won't end, and I wish that you were here just to give me some advice."
+Kenny is found dead the next day, having apparently fallen from his bedroom window while attempting to sneak out (though in the novella he asphyxiates himself).
+Scared by what happened, Craig goes to an Apple store, upgrades his phone to a newer model and puts away his old one.